 - Attention Deficit...
 Ooh, Shiny!: Allie has ADHD.
 On the occasions where she makes posts while off her medication, it tends to get rather eccentric.

-- Bears Are Bad News: Allie is apparently obsessed with bears.
-And terrified of them.
-According to "The Rural Montana Survival Guide", there's no point in fighting a bear.
+- Bears Are Bad News: Allie is apparently obsessed with and terrified of bears.
+According to "The Rural Montana Survival Guide", you can fight dog-monsters and bulls, but there's no point in fighting a bear.
 Bears always win.

 - Big Friendly Dog: The Simple Dog, with the attendant lack of common sense.

 - Her excuse for peeing in the woods in "Skeleton Man".